woohoolabs/yin/README.md

 ```

 #### How to try it out
-If you want to get to know more how Yin works, have a look at the
+If you want to know more about how Yin works, have a look at the
 [examples](https://github.com/woohoolabs/yin/tree/master/examples): set up a web server, run `composer install` in
 Yin's root directory and visit the URL-s listed below.
 You can restrict the retrieved fields and relationships with
 the `fields` and `include` parameters as specified by JSON:API.